11bus11/book-store1/README.md

 ### Bugs
 #### Fixed Bugs
 - I had a bit of trouble getting the product view to work.
 The products would not show up on the website.
 I solved it when i realised the problem was caused by a spelling error.
 After i fixed the spelling, it all worked as expected.
 I later had a similar problem when i implemented the ability to filter by category.
 The first letter in the category needed to be upper-case, which i had forgotten.
 - When I wrote the link to the product_details of the bag items, I could not get the product id to work.
 After a while i realised that i had been referencing the wrong id.
+Had similar problems later in the project too.

 #### Unfixed bugs
+- It is possible to add more products than there is in stock to the bag.
+If you do all you get is a message saying you added a higher amount than the current stock and that the shipping of these products will be delayed due to this.

 ### Deployment
 This project was deployed with Heroku.